 The almost nine hour drive from Parkes to Broken Hill is the longest you'll do on this trip.
 Get an early start.
 If you arrive in Broken Hill just before sunset, head straight to the Sculpture Symposium in the Living Desert State park north of town for the perfect photo opportunity.

-Take a day off from the driving and enjoy Broken Hill and the surrounding landscapes.
-Spectacular outback sunsets, art, a desert sculpture park, star-studded night skies and Victorian architecture are all here in Broken Hill.
+Spend a day in Broken Hill to enjoy the town and the surrounding landscapes.
+Spectacular outback sunsets, art, a desert sculpture park, star-studded night skies and Victorian architecture are all here to be explored.

 - The Palace Hotel is a Victorian three story pub with an elaborate iron lace veranda.
 Inside, its walls are covered by kitsch landscape murals painted by Indigenous artist Gordon Wayne in the 1970s.